nchepanov/happymaybe.com/README.md

 ## Adding an episode

-> THIS IS A WORK IN PROGRESS

-* Use `git lfs` to upload new episode
+* Add the mp3 to `episodes/`
+* `git commit -am "New episode audio file" && git push origin main`
+* Update the XML feed with the episode URL

-* Run a script to regenerate `posts/` based on the podcast XML
+* Run a script (DOES NOT EXIST YET) to regenerate `posts/` based on the podcast XML
 * `git commit -am "New episode" && git push origin main`

 ## Testing